 - Go to bed earlier.
 A good rule of thumb is that every hour of sleep before midnight is worth two after.

 - Once in bed, stay in bed.
 Don’t get up because you get frustrated that you can’t fall asleep.
 No matter how long it takes, stay in bed.
-[Yes, I know this runs counter to common advice.]
+[Yes, I know this runs counter to common advice.
+There may be exceptions, but in general you need to train that getting in bed means going to sleep.]

 - This is the big one in my experience – treat sleep like meditation.
 You can’t fall asleep when your mind is racing thinking about a hundred things you have to do.
 Acknowledge anything that comes to mind, and then immediately dismiss it.
 At first this will be difficult, and you’ll probably wonder why it’s so hard to just think about nothing.
 With time, you’ll notice it becomes easier to dismiss a thought as soon as it comes into your head.
 Soon, you’ll be falling asleep the moment your head hits the pillow.